uwejacobs/owm-weather/readme.txt

 Embed it anywhere with the automatically generated shortcode via copy and paste in posts, pages, text widgets, or directly in the PHP files of your theme.

 With Custom Post Types, you minimize the maintenance: Override certain settings in the system setup and thereby change all weather posts automatically.

+Check out the layout examples and comparisons at the [OWM Weather Blog](https://ujsoftware.com/owm-weather-blog/).

 == Features ==